ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 ## To Do
 1. Remove the IceModel dependence in the correlator.
 All the user needs to do is specify the tables.
 2. Remove the unixTime dependence.
 E.g. let the user specify `numAntennas_` manually?
 3. Add support for uniform binning in cos(theta) instead of theta.
+4. Make sure unixTime is getting handled correctly
+5. Add the ability to "weight" various pairs
+6. Add helper functions for "get peak," "get max correlation," etc.

 More on 3: This should be done by changing the correlator constructor